Technical Advisory

 Agent core: perception, reasoning, and action

-The agent core is composed of three layers: perception (signals and risk scoring), reasoning (policy evaluation and decision making), and action (execution across channels and systems).
-This separation facilitates testing, auditing, and independent evolution of each layer.
+The agent core comprises perception (signals and risk scoring), reasoning (policy evaluation and decision making), and action (execution across channels and systems).
+This separation supports modular testing and independent evolution of each layer.

-• Perception: real-time scoring models, rule-based detectors, and anomaly detection.
+• Perception: real-time scoring models, detectors, and anomaly checks.

-• Reasoning: policy evaluation, risk thresholds, escalation rules, and conflict resolution among competing actions.
+• Reasoning: policy evaluation, risk thresholds, escalation logic, and conflict resolution among actions.

 • Action: channel APIs, CRM updates, support ticket generation, and loyalty system interactions.